adhipras/the-terraform-book/base/README.md

 # The Terraform Book - Chapter 2

-These are the Terraform configuration files from Chapter 2.
+These are the Terraform configuration files for Chapter 2.

 ## Usage